-In this Letter, we implement a new approach based on optical tuning of the closed-channel molecular state, enabling genuine sudden quenches on sub-microsecond timescales and providing access to previously unresolved contact dynamics.
+In this Letter, we implement a new approach based on optical tuning of the closed-channel molecular state, enabling genuine sudden quenches on submicrosecond timescales and providing access to previously unresolved contact dynamics.
 This fast control is achieved via spin-dependent light shifts arising from the large vectorial and tensorial polarizability of lanthanide atoms \cite{Becher2018,Chalopin2018,Kreyer2021,Note1}.
-By repeatedly cycling between resonant and weak interactions, we enhance sensitivity to early-time two-body losses and resolve the buildup of short-range correlations following an interaction quench.
+By periodically cycling between resonant and weak interactions, we enhance sensitivity to early-time two-body losses and resolve the buildup of short-range correlations following an interaction quench.
 We develop a two-channel model that incorporates the narrow resonance width and molecular-state dissipation, relates the two-body loss rate to the instantaneous contact $\mathcal{C}_2(t)$, and accurately reproduces the observed dynamics.
-Finally, by varying the off-resonant time in each cycle, we observe oscillations of the two-body loss rate, extending previous observations of interference effects arising from the coherent superposition of dimer and unbound atomic states~\cite{Donley2002,Claussen2003, Elbaz2023}.
+Finally, by varying the off-resonant time, we observe oscillations of the two-body loss rate, extending previous observations of interference effects arising from the coherent superposition of dimer and unbound atomic states~\cite{Donley2002,Claussen2003, Elbaz2023}.

-We perform the experiment with $^{162}$Dy atoms, and use a laser beam detuned by $\Delta = 2\pi \times \SI{20}{\giga\hertz}$ from the optical transition at $\lambda = \SI{530.06}{\nano\meter}$.
-It couples the ground-state manifold, with total angular momentum $J=8$, to an excited state with $J' = J - 1$~\cite{Lecomte2025}, allowing us to control the closed-channel energy (see Fig.\ref{figscheme}).
+We perform the experiment with $^{162}$Dy atoms and use a laser beam detuned by $\Delta = 2\pi \times \SI{20}{\giga\hertz}$ from the optical transition at $\lambda = \SI{530.306}{\nano\meter}$, which couples the ground-state manifold with total angular momentum $J=8$ to an excited state with $J' = J - 1$~\cite{Lecomte2025} (see Fig.~\ref{figscheme}).
 This beam is linearly polarized along $\hat{z}$, resulting in a light shift for most closed-channel molecular states \cite{Bauer2009Exp, Jagannathan2016}.
 By contrast, the open-channel state, composed of atoms in the spin configuration $\ket{-8} \otimes \ket{-8}$, remains effectively decoupled from the light field.
 As a result, we do not observe heating or atom loss due to spontaneous emission when operating far from the FFR.

 This spin-dependent light shift (SLS) leads to a displacement of the FFR pole from its original position $B_0$ to a new magnetic field $B_1$.
 The shift is given by $B_1 - B_0 \propto - {I}/(\Delta \delta \mu)$, where $I$ is the laser intensity and $\delta\mu>0$ the differential magnetic moment between the molecular and atomic states.